 Recipes to try your own cottage pie :

 Steak tartare is a typical pub dish in France.
 It is a preparation made of thickly minced raw beef or horse meat to which spices are added and with an egg on top.
 It is generally served with French fries.

 Recipes to make your own steak tartare :

 Historically speaking, sauerkraut comes from China and was exported by the Huns all the way to Austria before reaching Alsace, where it is now the flagship dish of the local cuisine.
 It is simply fermented cabbage with potatoes, lard and different kinds of sausage.
 There’s a variation, “sea sauerkraut”, in which cabbage is not eaten with pork meats but with fish (salmon, whitefish, and smoked fish).

 On the same topic : 10 Restaurants in Paris Where You Can Eat an Excellent Sauerkraut

 24) Cheese Soufflé (Soufflé au Fromage)

 Cheese soufflé is a classic, but is very complicated to make in regards to technique.
 The success depends especially on the cooking time and oven temperature.
-A few degrees more and the results could lead to catastrophe.
-So this is best left to the professionals!
+A few degrees more and the results could lead to a catastrophe.
+So this one is best left to professionals!
 There are also varieties of delicious sweet versions, with lemon or chocolate.